 Short-Term and Long-Term Impacts

 In the short term, debt consolidation may lead to a slight dip in credit scores due to the new debt or credit check involved.
-However, as you make timely debt payments, it can gradually improve your credit standing.
+However, as you make timely debt payments, your credit standing can gradually improve.
 Over time, reducing credit card balances and managing debt effectively can positively impact your credit reports.

 Minimizing Negative Effects